petru-braha/VDS-library/visual data structures/include/text/Home.md

 2. there will be a test-based header file for each data structure. we will test the following list of objectives:
 * as i mentioned already: each objective for (primitives, convoluted)
+- fixture: tests constructors and `operator=`
+- a test for:
+	- each modifier method
-	- there is a test for each specific method
+	- each specific method
-	- there is a test for all query operations
+	- all query operations
-	- there is a test for all constant methods
-	- there is a test for all friend functions
+	- all friend functions
-	- there is a test for correct error prompts (assuming the only types of errors that can exist are those created by us)
+	- a test for correct error prompts (assuming the only types of errors that can exist are those created by us)
- 	* we will not consider tests for iterators and auxiliar utility:
+ - we will not consider tests for iterators, auxiliar utility, constant methods and errors:
- 	 	- they support all the tested methods anyway; their correct output implies the correct execution of iterators and auxiliary
+ 	- their correct output implies the correct execution of the program
- 	 	- they are private data members
+  	- some are private members
+	- constant methods are tested along with

 3. how to test:
 - the test functions should be: